opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

         You should see 0 hosts, as we have not injected any ARP packet yet.

-5. **Ping hosts**

-    1. On the Mininet CLI, type:
+5. **Ping hosts**, on the Mininet CLI, type:

     ```
     mininet> h1 ping h7
     ```

     If the implementation of MyTunnelApp.java has been completed correctly, ping should work.
-If not, check the reference solution in the same directory as MyTunnelApp.java.
+If not, check the ONOS log for possible errors in the MyTunnel app.
+As a last resort, please check the reference solution in the same directory as MyTunnelApp.java and compare that to yours.

-    2. Check the ONOS log, you should see messages from the MyTunnel app setting up the tunnel.

 6. **Look around**.